 Bring in natural light

 Studies have shown that the best type of light for you to work in is natural sunlight.
 Unfortunately, this can be hard to come by when you work in an office environment.
 When natural sunlight is available, it often gets shut out by blinds to prevent glare from obstructing the computer screen.
-Try to rearrange your set-up to be near a window if possible, but if not you might want to invest in bulbs and lamps which imitate natural daylight such as OttLite desk lamps.
+But, if you want to maximize the benefits of natural light, you could consider keeping your windows clean and spotless, with the help of the services of window cleaning Omaha or where you are based.
+This can make a huge difference in how much sunlight your workspace receives.
+Clean windows not only enhance the brightness of your space but also create a more open and inviting atmosphere, boosting productivity and improving your mood.
+Additionally, you could also try to rearrange your set-up to be near a window if possible, but if not you might want to invest in bulbs and lamps which imitate natural daylight such as OttLite desk lamps.

 Get a better chair